TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using emacs under Pop!_OS.
+Daily using emacs under Arch Linux.
 Planning on switching to Fedora 37 when the Iso is released.

 - ***Work Experience***